-The core features of a Sonos product are there regardless of which you buy.
+The core features of Sonos products are there regardless of which of these Sonos soundbars you buy.

 Support for practically every music streaming service under the sun, the ability to work with other Sonos speakers in a multi-room set-up, and the option to add two of the company’s music speakers (the Play:1, One, Play:3 or Play:5) as surrounds and/or the Sub for extra bass are all here.

 The differences in the three products are mostly due to their varying ages.
 Despite being the cheapest of the three, the Beam is the most feature-packed.
 The key addition is voice control, with support for Amazon Alexa and Google Assistant, plus some Apple Siri commands using an iPhone or iPad.